Aerophotography. View from a flying drone. Panoramic cityscape of the Old Town of Zurich. Swiss National Museum, top view.

-Your ultimate guide to things to do in Zurich – from the lakeside city’s best restaurants and shops to museums and sightseeing
+Your ultimate guide to things to do in Zurich, from the lakeside city’s best shopping spots to museums and sightseeing

 Advertising

 Zurich’s Kunsthaus may not be the MoMa or the Tate, but it has plenty to offer.
 Lovers of Alberto Giacometti will find a whole series of rooms dedicated to the Swiss artist and sculptor, and the likes of Van Gogh, Monet and Chagall are displayed in small but bright rooms on the top floor.
-The permanent collection can be visited for free on Wednesdays.
+Kunsthaus is Switzerland’s largest art museum and you’ll always find an exciting pop-ups, exhibitions or event there, and the permanent collection is free every Wednesday.
+Find Swiss artists, Pablo Picasso, Claude Monet, the largest collection of paintings by Edward Munch outside of Norway and a whole lot more.

 Advertising

-The old town stretches between Central and Bellevue and is often referred to as the 'Dörfli' by locals.
+The old town stretches between Central and Bellevue and is often referred to as the ‘Dörfli’ by locals.
 It actually consists of two parts – Niederdorf and Oberdorf.
-Though something of a tourist trap – fondue restaurants and souvenir shops are common hereabouts – the old buildings and narrow streets are charming enough, and the area has generous offerings of quirky shops and cosy bars.
-Don’t miss Cabaret Voltaire, the cradle of Dada, and its Café duDA.
-For impressive views of the city, climb up one of the towers of Grossmünster – those who suffer from vertigo might first want to stop by the Bodega Espanola for a bolstering Moscatel.
+Though something of a tourist trap (fondue restaurants and souvenir shops are common here) the old buildings and narrow streets are charming enough, and you’ll find quirky shops and cosy bars galore, even if things are a little expensive.
+Don’t miss Cabaret Voltairethe cradle of Dada, or opt for a porchetta roll, basque cheesecake and some bubbles at Ora Bar.
+For impressive views of the city, climb up one of the towers of Grossmünster, then stop by Bodega Espanola for a bolstering Moscatel.

 Advertising